by Ray Bradbury

 Faber comes into the mix; Montag reads Dover Beach aloud.
 (Good poetry; bad decision.)

 As Montag becomes more and more the renegade figure, he seeks out accomplices.
 Mildred, being vapid and television-obsessed, doesn’t work out.
 That’s where Faber comes in.
-When Guy puts the two-way radio in his ear, he adds another layer to the identity crisis introduced in the Conflict stage.
+When Montag puts the two-way radio in his ear, he adds another layer to the identity crisis introduced in the Conflict stage.
 When he reads the poem out loud, his private rebellion becomes public, which can only spell trouble in this rigidly policed society.

 This is the climax of so many different threads: Mildred’s growing fear of her husband’s renegade activities boils over and she turns him in.
 Beatty’s suspicions of his underling surface.
 Montag faces his own guilt and his nemesis (Beatty).
 The Mechanical Hound finally shows up (and ends up in cinders).
 It’s a big flaming climax.
 Literally.